avaframe/AvaFrame/docs/getStarted.rst

 The results are saved to ``data/avaHockeySmoothSmall/Outputs/com1DFA``.
 For a first look at the results, got to the folder ``reports``, there you can find a markdown report of the simulations performed including some plots of the results.

+To display markdown files in a nice way use a markdown viewer of your choice.
+Some other options are:

+* Use the Atom editor with a markdown plugin
+* If you have *pandoc* installed use this to convert it to pdf/html
+* Some browsers have markdown extensions you can install easily